-- Central Texas Food Bank- The Central Texas Food Bank needs volunteers for special food distribution events on Feb.
-6 and Feb.
-25. At these special food distributions, the Central Texas Food Bank will distribute free food to help those who are facing increased food insecurity during the COVID-19 pandemic.
-The Feb.
-6 distribution will be held at Temple College (2600 S. 1st Street, Temple, TX 76504) from 9:00 a.m. to 11:00 a.m.
-The Feb.
-25 distribution will be held at Waco ISD Stadium (1401 S New Road, Waco, TX 76711) from 10:00 a.m. to 12:00 p.m.
-To sign up, visit centraltexasfoodbank.org and click on the "Volunteer" tab.
-(Posted 1/31/21)
+- Central Texas Food Bank- The Central Texas Food Bank will be hosting a special food distribution in Waco on April 22.
+At these special food distributions, the Central Texas Food Bank will distribute free food to help those who are facing increased food insecurity during the COVID-19 pandemic.
+The distribution will be held at Waco ISD Stadium (1401 S New Road, Waco, TX 76711) from 10:00 a.m. to 12:00 p.m.
+If you would like to volunteer, visit centraltexasfoodbank.org and click on the "Volunteer" tab.
+(Posted 4/1/21)

 - Humane Society of Central Texas- A PSA from the Humane Society of Central Texas: If you find a stray dog, contact the Humane Society for help instead of bringing the animal to the Waco Animal Shelter.
 Most stray dogs are found within close proximity to their homes, so bringing them to the animal shelter should be a last resort.
 Instead, knock on doors, ask nearby residents, mail carriers, and delivery drivers if they know where the dog belongs, and if you can’t find the owner nearby, here is the #1 most important thing you can do: Take a photo of the dog and post it on the Facebook page Central Texas Lost and Found Pets (@CTLAFP) with location information and a brief description of the dog.
 If you can safely catch the dog and you have a little time, bring the dog to a nearby veterinarian’s office, animal shelter or rescue, or fire house to scan for a microchip.
 Members of the CTLAFP Facebook page will often offer to scan the chip for you at your location after you post!
 If there’s a chip or the owner is looking online, you can usually find the owner within just a few hours.
 Until then, whenever possible, keep the dog safe and warm where it cannot escape.
 If you need resources to take care of the dog until the owner is found (food, crate, blankets, etc.), contact the Humane Society of Central Texas (254-754-1454) or Waco Pets Alive!
 (254-300-8575) or log onto www.wacoanimalguide.com.
 Your willingness to rescue a dog and keep it safe instead of bringing it to the shelter will mean the world to that dog and its owner.
 And if the owner is never found, you can find the dog a new home, ensuring that it has the best chance at a wonderful life!
 By doing all of these steps, you are truly acting as a Good Samaritan, and you are a #WacoAnimalHero.
 (Posted 1/31/21)